Dimplex Revillusion Review: Worth It?

 Heater Vent on the Top Front of the Dimlex Revillusion Electric Fireplace

-4. What About the Cost?
+4. What About the Price?

-5. Should You Get Glass Fireplace Doors?
+5. Should You Add Glass Doors?

 Model # RBF30